MCNotes/MCNotes.github.io/_includes/md_content/files_inc.md

 for citation.
 An example can be seen <a href="" > here </a>.
 Optional entries are marked as _Optional_ in the template provided.

-4. **bibliography.bib** BibTeX file containing all the references included in your notebook (for information visit the [BibTeX website](http://www.bibtex.org.
+4. **bibliography.bib**: BibTeX file containing all the references included in your notebook (for information visit the [BibTeX website](http://www.bibtex.org).

 For a detailed description of the metadata file and options have a look at the [Zenodo API](http://developers.zenodo.org/#restapi-rep-meta).